 Step 1.
 Buy BTC

 Step 3.
-Deposit BTC into your Binance account
+Deposit funds into your account

 Step 4.
-Buy Ether
+Buy ETH

 How to sell Ether

 If you want to sell your ETH tokens, the good news is that they can be exchanged for an extensive range of digital and fiat currencies on many different exchanges.

 The selling process is similar to the buying process outlined above in step 4, except for the key difference that you’ll need to enter your transaction details in the “Sell” field.